j2css/j2c/plugins/prefix-browser/README.md

 See below for a detailed feature set.

-Unlike Autoprefixer and the Inline Style Prefixer, it relies on feature detection rather than browser sniffing.
+Unlike Autoprefixer and the inline-style-prefixer, it relies on feature detection rather than browser sniffing.
 It weights ~3KB minified and gzipped.

 You can watch it at work [in your browser](https://cdn.rawgit.com/j2css/j2c/86db0ee4f2ea0e76eebac0b389c068463e3b1cd4/plugins/prefix-browser/tests/index.html).